Richard Churchman

 While I don’t hold myself out as a cloud infrastructure expert, my work makes it largely unavoidable.
 I use AWS, Azure, and Digital Ocean, and am comfortable with compute options (VMs, FaaS, containers), managed databases, cache, storage types (block/blob), virtual networks, floating IPs, and load balancers.

-I spend most of my time working with clients on the training, support, and implementation of Jube – an Open-Source Anti-Money Laundering (AML) Transaction Monitoring software which I wrote and maintain.
+I spend some of my time working on the development and training of Jube – an Open-Source Anti-Money Laundering (AML) and Fraud Detection Transaction Monitoring software which I wrote and maintain.
 In keeping with Jube's focus, I stay up-to-date with Anti-Money Laundering regulations and maintain Anti-Money Laundering (AML) Monitoring Compliance Guidance to ensure general compliance.

-I also develop bespoke software under IP assignment.
+I often get engaged on critical technology projects in need of seniority to get them "over the hump", often implying the development of bespoke software under IP assignment.
 Commercially, my projects are structured similarly: hourly billing, ticket-based work, and milestone rollups by agreement.
+I adore delivering such work, however I engage only given trusted introduction.

 I mostly work remotely, though I occasionally travel for on-site training where remote delivery is less effective.

-I resolutely stick with Fedora Linux and prefer JetBrains IDEs (Rider, WebStorm, DataSpell, PyCharm).
-When needed, I use RStudio, JIRA, Confluence, Jitsu, Proton (email/calendar), Matrix (chat) – and little else.
+I resolutely stick with Fedora Linux and prefer JetBrains IDEs (Rider, WebStorm, DataGrip, DataSpell, PyCharm).
+When needed, I use RStudio, JIRA, Confluence, Brave Browser, Brave Talk (meetings), Proton (email/calendar), Matrix (chat) – and little else.

 If you'd like to discuss a project, explore a collaboration, or just connect, feel free to reach out directly: